adent11/Intermediate-CAD/README.md

 ### Advanced and Mechanical Mates Assembly:
 Advanced_and_Mechanical_Mates.SLDASM <br />
 <br />
-For this assignment I mated all of the parts together with advanced mates that allowed them to move.<br />
+For this assignment I mated all of the parts together with advanced mates that allowed them to move.
+This created a linear extender.<br />
 This assignment taught me how to use Solidworks assemblies to make a more dynamic prototype.<br />
 <br />